PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

     - port: 80
       targetPort: 80
       # Optional field
-      # By default and for convenience, the Kubernetes control plane will allocate a port from a range (default: 30000-32767)
+      # By default and for convenience, the PlaidCloud control plane will allocate a port from a range (default: 30000-32767)
       nodePort: 30007
 ```